-Given the international competition for the American West, it is no surprise that the regional genre of the lone tree included a few Spanish-named specimens (notably El Palo Alto) as well as French.
-The “Pathfinder” John C. Frémont reported how he “looked in vain for a well-known landmark on Powder River,” the “l’arbe seul,” and eventually “found a fine tall pine stretched on the ground, which had been felled by some inconsiderate emigrant axe.”
+Given the international competition for the American West, it is no surprise that the regional genre of the lone tree included Spanish-named specimens (notably El Palo Alto) as well as French.
+The “Pathfinder” John C. Frémont reported how he “looked in vain for a well-known landmark on Powder river” in Oregon, the “l’arbre seul,” and eventually “found a fine tall pine stretched on the ground, which had been felled by some inconsiderate emigrant axe.”

-The Oregon/California/Mormon Trail, like all western wagon routes, once had multiple solitary trees, described in guidebooks, that emigrants used as landmarks and mile markers.
-A couple of them went on to be marked with historic plaques in the twentieth century, but most died before the closing of the pioneer period.
+On the eastern side of the Continental Divide, emigrants on the Oregon Trail used a sequence of solitary eastern cottonwoods (Populus deltoides) as landmarks and mile markers, as described in guidebooks.
+A couple of these trees went on to be marked with historic plaques in the twentieth century, but most died before the closing of the pioneer period.
 The very process that made the trees markers of national history killed the trees.
 Or, rather, the killing of the “trail tree” was the U.S. historic event.
 A historian of the Platte River wrote about one specimen: “Like all Lone Trees, it was gradually hacked at and dismembered even as it was being admired.”
 In 1911, in Central City, Nebraska, locals erected a trunk-like monument to the “original,” and planted a new cottonwood next to it.

-After 1869, settlers and tourists alike mostly took the train to the Far West, and early rail riders marked the passage of time and space at a “lone pine” in the narrows of the canyon of Utah’s Weber River.
-Purportedly it was the sole tree on the Union Pacific route, and it marked, more or less, a thousand miles from Omaha.
+After 1869, settlers and tourists alike took transcontinental trains to the Far West, and early rail riders marked the passage of time and space at a “lone pine” in the narrows of the canyon of Utah’s Weber River.
+Purportedly it was the sole tree right on the Union Pacific route, and it marked, more or less, one thousand miles from Omaha.
 A swinging signboard—“1,000 Mile Tree”—hung from one of the lower branches.
-Trains frequently stopped here to let passengers picnic and pose.
-Gun-toting travelers liked to shoot at the tree as they passed.
+Trains frequently stopped here to allow passengers to picnic and pose for photographs.

-The U.S. West contains the oldest trees in the world, but most of its “historic trees” have short lifespans.
-More to the point, the process of turning lone trees into landmarks endangered them.
+This is an old dynamic.
+Turning lone trees into landmarks brings endangerment.
 For example, the 1,000 Mile Tree perished in the late nineteenth century after being riddled with bullets, and the Lone Cedar of Salt Lake City was felled in 1958 by a nighttime vandal.
-Even the iconic Lone Cypress has endured multiple arson attacks.
-In the Mojave Desert, the process recently repeated itself: The solitary Joshua tree made historic by U2’s The Joshua Tree (1987) became a pilgrimage site for fans even after the plant’s death in 2000, but then, in 2015, a despoiler—or souvenir-taker—dismembered it with a saw.
+Even the iconic (and gated) Lone Cypress has endured multiple arson attacks.
+In the Mojave Desert, the process recently repeated itself: The isolated Yucca brevifolia depicted on the album art for U2’s The Joshua Tree (1987) became a pilgrimage site for fans even after the plant’s death in 2000, but then, in 2015, a despoiler—or souvenir-taker—dismembered it with a saw.